Goal

 Let's take a look at some examples:

-On the bottom we see the beat number that note lands on.
+On the bottom we see the beat number the note lands on.
 We see in red beat 2 of the second measure.

 This time beat 3 of measure 2 is red.